ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 })
 ```

-In `integration_test.go`, we are feeding our workload tests along with various
+In `integration_test.go`, we are feeding our tests along with various
-other values to the HyperSDK integration test library.
+other values to the HyperSDK test library.
 Using this pattern allows
-us to defer most tasks to it and solely focus on defining the
+us to defer most tasks to it and solely focus on defining the tests.
-workload tests.
-The setup mentioned above also implicitly sets up our procedural
-tests as well.

 ## Testing Our VM